 Whether you use them to reflect on the past or be grateful for the present, these quotes are all about learning from history.

 There was never a time in my life when I wasn’t interested in history.
 From an elementary school obsession with Ancient Egypt to completing a PhD in Renaissance history, my thirst for knowledge about the past has always been an important aspect of my personality.

 Many historians will tell you the same thing.
 And yet, the study of history is in decline.
 In late 2018, Benjamin M. Schmidt, a professor of history at Northeastern University, published a study demonstrating that history has been declining more rapidly than any other major in the last decade, even as more and more students attend college.
-Children in Britain are in danger of losing their ability to interpret the past, as history lessons at school level are increasingly pushed out of the curriculum.
+Children are in danger of losing their ability to interpret the past, as history lessons at school level are increasingly pushed out of the curriculum.

 Losing our interest in, and grip on, the past shouldn’t even be a consideration today!
-With resources and collections of artefacts, books, manuscripts, and images increasingly available online, it is easier than ever before to engage with the past.
+With resources and collections of artifacts, books, manuscripts, and images increasingly available online, it is easier than ever before to engage with the past.
 Whatever you are interested in, I hope that these quotes about writing history inspire you to learn more.

 I hope you’ve enjoyed this huge collection of history quotes.
 What is your favorite thing about studying the past?
 Share it with us in the comments!